Stephen Lash Eye Surgery

 Improving Surgical Skills and Outcomes: A Multi-Perspective Approach

-I am pleased to announce the publication of my Book in Autumn 2024.
+I am pleased to announce the publication of my Book.
 This section will have updates from time to time and some links/ previews and thought provoking comments that will make more sense when the book is published.

 It all started over a surgical debrief with two fellows over coffee.
 Following our usual interaction they said "You should write a book about this!"
 So, with a slow start, I did.
 Here are their reviews of the book.